-Emerging in the early noughties, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.
+Emerging in the 1980s, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

-Since those early days, the evolution of softshells has been rapid with countless variations on the theme hitting the market.
-Indeed it’s the breadth and diversity of softshell products that makes them so hard to define and often overlooked in favour of less versatile waterproof or down pieces.
+Since those early days, the evolution of softshells has been rapid, with countless variations on the theme hitting the market.
+It’s the breadth and diversity of softshell products that makes them so hard to define and often overlooked in favour of less versatile waterproof or down pieces.

-By splitting this guide into three easy to understand sections we hope to give you the information and confidence you need to explore one of the most versatile and exciting areas of modern, technical outerwear.
+We've split this guide into three easy to understand sections to give you the information and confidence you need to find the right piece for you.

 We look at one and two layer construction and how they can be used to tailor performance and application.